leafac/leafac.com/src/pages/curriculum-vitae.md

 <details>
 <summary>Details</summary>

-- I received the **Whiting School of Engineering’s Professor Joel Dean Excellence in Teaching Award** for my performance as a Teaching Assistant.
+- Received the _Whiting School of Engineering’s Professor Joel Dean Excellence in Teaching Award_.
-- I prepared course material, lectured, prepared and graded exams and homework assignments, managed teams of course assistants, advised semester-long group projects, and held office hours.
+- Prepared course material, lectured, prepared and graded exams and assignments, managed teams of course assistants, advised semester-long group projects, and held office hours.
-- **Example of Course Material:** A to-do application that was used in several lectures: [Source Code](https://github.com/leafac/todo) and [Live Version](https://leafac-oose-todo.herokuapp.com).
+- Example of course material: A to-do application that was used in several lectures: [source code](https://github.com/leafac/todo) and [live version](https://leafac-oose-todo.herokuapp.com).
-- **Example of Assignment:** [Handout](https://github.com/leafac/lights-out) and [Live Version](https://leafac-oose-lights-out.herokuapp.com).
+- Example of assignment: [handout](https://github.com/leafac/lights-out) and [live version](https://leafac-oose-lights-out.herokuapp.com).
-- **Examples of Lectures:** (The audio quality in some of these videos is bad because I was learning and experimenting with recording techniques and equipment.)
+- Examples of lectures: (Unfortunately the audio quality in some of these videos is less than optimal.)
   - **Deployment**
     <video src="https://archive.org/download/deployment-to-heroku/deployment.mp4" controls preload="none"></video>
   - **JavaScript**